abhithube/chatterbox-microservices/README.md

 ### Microservices

 - AuthService is responsible for user management and authentication.
 It supports email/password login as well as social login via your Google or Github accounts.
 This service also handles email verification and password reset.
 Upon successful authentication, users are issued a JSON web token, which is used to authorize users across all microservices in the application.
-- PartiesService deals with the CRUD REST API for parties and topics.
-It also provides functionality for joining and leaving parties.
 - MessagesService handles the real-time messaging functionality of the application by receiving incoming WebSocket connections.
-It also provides a REST endpoint for retrieving a subset of messages within a topic using cursor-based pagination.
+It also provides a CRUD RESTful API for managing parties and topics.
+- ContactService deals with direct communications with the user.
+Currently, it sends email verification and password reset emails based on events received from Kafka.

 ### Asynchronous Communication

 These microservices are designed to be completely self-sufficient, meaning that they contain all of the data necessary to handle client requests without having to reach out to other services.
 This is where the "event-driven" aspect comes into play.
-Any write operation to a service's database is followed by a event published to a Kafka topic, containing the particular event type (e.g. 'USER_CREATED', 'PARTY_DELETED') and the resource data such as the newly created user or the ID of the deleted party.
+Any write operation to a service's database is followed by a event published to a Kafka topic, containing the particular event type (e.g. 'user:created', 'party:deleted') and the resource data such as the newly created user or the ID of the deleted party.
 Other services subscribe to topics to receive these events, and extract whatever data is needed to maintain its own "version" of the resource in the database.
 This makes the microservices more decoupled, as each one can function properly regardless of whether another service is available or not.
 This design pattern is also more fault-tolerant than synchronous communication because unavailable services can simply process the data when they become available again, rather than losing it forever in the case of REST.
 Furthermore, new services can be introduced and they simply have to subscribe to the data they care about.
-Existing services don't have to accomodate for new services, wh
+Existing services don't have to accomodate for them.

 ### Shared Library